lum-network/nodejs-datastore-cache/README.md

 All contributions must be covered by unit tests.

 - Simply use a pull requests
+- Documentation should be updated before submitting the PR using `yarn build:docs`
 - Package version should be bumped by a maintainer using something like `yarn bump major | minor | patch`
-- Upon PR merge on master an admin must tag the merge commit to trigger the release and package publish workflows
+- Upon PR merge on master an admin must tag the merge commit using the package version (ex: v1.0.0) to trigger the release and package publish workflows

 ## License